 Neuroscience, Equitable Student Success, Inclusive Pedagogy

 The following is a selection of recent publications in Scopus.
-Lee Ligon has 24 indexed publications in the subjects of Biochemistry, Genetics and Molecular Biology, Medicine, and Materials Science.
+Lee Ligon has 24 indexed publications in the subjects of Biochemistry, Genetics and Molecular Biology, Medicine, Materials Science.

 “Moving from Diversity to Inclusion,” American Society for Cell Biology Post, June 2018.
 Link